dw/sortedfile/README.md

 ``hi``:
   Upper search bound in bytes.
-If the file being searched is weird (e.g. it's a UNIX special device, or a file-like object), specifies the highest bound that can be seeked.
+If the file being searched is weird (e.g. it's a UNIX special device, or a file-like object or ``mmap.mmap``), specifies the highest bound that can be seeked.

 And now the functions: